 Your projects are unique.
 And the proofreading, editing and transcription prices I quote are unique to your projects too.

-I’ll quote a set project fee rather than the time it’ll take.
-This makes it easier for you to budget and keep your clients in the loop.
-The only time an hourly rate may be best is for spreadsheets that need a lot of cross-checking against brand guidelines.
+I quote a set project fee to make it easier for you to budget and keep your clients in the loop.
+The only time an hourly rate may be best is for spreadsheets that need cross-checking against brand guidelines.

 Copy-editing and proof-editing take longer than proofreading.
 There’s so much more to get stuck into.
 And they need a full proofread after too.

-PDFs can take twice as long to proofread than a Word document.
-Adding those sticky notes and annotations isn’t as quick as simply tracking changes.
-Then there are the visual elements to check too.
+PDFs take twice as long to proofread than a Word document.
+There are the visual elements to check as well as the copy.
+And adding those sticky notes and annotations isn’t as simple as tracking changes.

-Spreadsheets may have descriptions with a whopping list of brand rules to double check.
+Spreadsheets may have descriptions with a whopping list of brand rules to crosscheck.
 Or there may be none at all.
-If there are a lot of rules to work with, I might suggest these projects are billed based on the amount of time it takes to complete.
+If there are a lot of rules to work with, I might suggest these projects are billed based on how long they take to complete.
 I’ll let you know if that’s the best way forwards.

 Audio transcription is often quoted per audio minute.
-And one hour of audio can take up to four hours to transcribe.
-That’s for clearly audible, one-on-one interviews with no accents too.
-A set fee based on your specific audio content gets rid of that risk of rushing through your file.
-There’s time for a meticulous transcription and full proofread, so you get a clear copy of your content.
-As a guide, 30 minutes of good quality audio with 2 people talking (no accents) is £100.
+And one hour of clear audio can take up to four hours to transcribe.
+I do it differently.
+I quote a set fee based on your specific audio content.
+It gets rid of the risk of rushing through your file.
+There’s time for a meticulous transcription and a full proofread.

-QUOTES: I quote retained time on the amount of days or hours you need.
-For one-off projects I quote a set fee, not how long it’ll take.
+Quotes: I quote retained time on the amount of days or hours you need.
+For most one-off projects I quote a set fee, not how long it’ll take.
 Unless it’s a rule-riddled spreadsheet as that may be billed hourly.

-TIMESCALES: A speedy turnaround doesn’t fit with what I do.
+Timescales: A speedy turnaround doesn’t fit with what I do.
 It’s a methodical process.
-And I need to know that I’ve checked your copy fully so it’s to my high standards.
+And I need to know I’ve done my best for you.
+I'm fussy.
+With high standards.

-CONTRACTS: I issue a Statement of Work and Booking Contract for signature with each new retainer or one-off project.
+Contracts: I issue a Statement of Work with a Booking Contract to be signed for each new retainer or one-off project.
 I like things to be clear for us both.
 Being organised is fun.

-DEPOSITS: Retainers are paid in advance to book the time in for the coming month.
-For one-off projects, payment needs to be paid in full for projects of £500 and below.
-A 50% non-refundable deposit payment needs to be paid for projects of £501 and above.
-I’ll send you the invoice once the Booking Contract has been signed.
-Your retained hours or one-off project will be confirmed in my schedule once your payment has been received.
-This way we both know that the time is scheduled in just for you.
+Deposits: I take either a full or 50% non-refundable deposit.
+Retainers are invoiced in full in advance to book the time in for the coming month.
+One-off projects of £500 and below are invoiced in full.
+Projects of £501 and above are invoiced 50%.
+I’ll send you the invoice once the Booking Contract’s been signed.
+Your retained hours or project will be confirmed in my schedule once your payment’s been received.
+This way we both know the time’s scheduled in just for you.